Want to improve your email marketing? Using your email marketing analytics is one of the best ways to increase your marketing ROI.

 We put this metric last in importance because people unsubscribe for lots of reasons, many of which are not in your control.
 So try not to take it personally!

 You do, however, want to clear those unsubscribed emails from your ESP.

 Many popular email providers, like Mailchimp, still count your unsubscribed emails toward your monthly plan.

 You should track how many people unsubscribe each week to keep improving your email copy.
-But then you should clear those emails to cut costs with your ESP.
+But then you should clear those emails to cut costs and protect your deliverability.

 And that’s it!
-These have been the 7 top KPIs that you need to track from your email marketing analytics.
+Those are the top 7 numbers that you need to track from your email marketing analytics.